electrocucaracha/krd/docs/src/architecture.rst

 ##########

-This folder contains a set of Ansible playbooks which performs the tasks required for configuring services like Multus, Virtlet and/or OVN.
+This folder contains a set of Ansible playbooks which performs the tasks required for configuring services and Kubernetes Device plugins.

 playbooks/configure-krd.yml
 ***************************